Brian Halligan

 Brian Halligan is an American executive and author.
-He is the co-founder of Propeller, a venture capital fund targeting climate change through investment in the earth's most precious resource, its oceans.
-He is the co-founder and executive chairman of HubSpot, a CRM platform for scaling companies based in Cambridge, Massachusetts, and is also a senior lecturer at MIT.
-Halligan uses the term inbound marketing to describe the type of marketing he advocates.
+He is the co-founder and executive chairman of software company HubSpot based in Cambridge, Massachusetts, and is also a senior lecturer at Massachusetts Institute of Technology.
+Halligan coined the term "inbound marketing" to describe the type of marketing he advocates.

 He has co-authored two books on marketing: Inbound Marketing: Get Found Using Google, Social Media, and Blogs with HubSpot co-founder Dharmesh Shah and Marketing Lessons from the Grateful Dead: What Every Business Can Learn from the Most Iconic Band in History with David Meerman Scott.

-Early life, education, and career
+Early life and education

 Halligan was born in Westwood, Massachusetts, and grew up and attended public schools in Westwood, Massachusetts.
-He received a Bachelor of Science degree in Electrical Engineering from the University of Vermont and an MBA from MIT Sloan School of Management in 2005.
+He received a Bachelor of Science degree in Electrical Engineering from the University of Vermont in 1990 and an MBA from MIT Sloan School of Management in 2005.

+Career

 His career began at Parametric Technology Corporation in several roles leading up to senior vice president of the Pacific Rim.
 Wanting to work in a smaller company, he joined Groove Networks as vice president of sales, where he worked from 2000 to 2004 before it was acquired by Microsoft and rebranded as Microsoft SharePoint Workspace.

-After a period as a venture partner at Longworth Ventures he co-founded HubSpot in June 2006.
-In HubSpot's 2020 Year In Review, the company reported $880 million in total revenue and 4,551 employees with headquarters in Cambridge, MA and offices in Dublin, Ireland (EMEA HQ); Berlin; Singapore; Sydney, Australia; Tokyo, Japan; and Portsmouth, NH, and San Francisco, CA He credits the company's success, in part, to innovations like the "Alpha, Beta, Version One" policy, in which employees begin proving their ideas might profit the company "nights and weekends" (the alpha phase) before receiving additional resources (the beta and version one phases).
+After a period as a venture partner at Longworth Ventures, he co-founded HubSpot in June 2006.
+In HubSpot's 2022 Year In Review, the company reported $1.731 billion in total revenue and 5,895 employees with headquarters in Cambridge, Massachusetts, and offices in Dublin, Ireland (EMEA HQ), Berlin, Singapore, Sydney, Tokyo, Japan, Portsmouth, New Hampshire, and San Francisco.
+He credits the company's success, in part, to innovations like the "Alpha, Beta, Version One" policy, in which employees begin proving their ideas might profit the company "nights and weekends" (the alpha phase) before receiving additional resources (the beta and version one phases).
+He stepped down as CEO of HubSpot after being injured in a snowmobile accident in 2021.

+He is a senior lecturer at MIT teaching "Designing, Developing, and Launching Successful Products in an Entrepreneurial Environment".
+He previously taught "Scaling Entrepreneurial Ventures" at MIT.